-- 1. Complete the GENERAL EDUCATION REQUIREMENTS listed in the Academic Regulations of the University of Connecticut Undergraduate Catalog 2024-2025, which include two W courses (one must be 2000-level or above and associated with the student's major), two Q courses (one Q course must be from Mathematics or Statistics), an Environmental Literacy course, and courses in Content Areas 1-4 (see catalog.uconn.edu for more information).
-In addition to the General Education Requirements, students must take a course in U.S. History (HIST 1501 or 1502) and PSYC 1100. - 2.
-Complete a SUBJECT AREA MAJOR in AMERICAN SIGN LANGUAGE consisting of a minimum of thirty-six (36) credits in courses at the 2000-level or above in the field of concentration.
+- Complete the COMMON CURRICULUM REQUIREMENTS listed in the Academic Regulations of the University of Connecticut Undergraduate Catalog 2025-2026, which include Topic of Inquiry (TOI) Requirements: At least one course (3 credits) in each of the 6 different TOIs; 6 different subject areas; one laboratory science (TOI-6L); minimum of 21 TOI credits; TOI Focus area (3 courses in 1 TOI) or Theme (3 pre-determined courses); and meet Competency Requirements: two W courses, two Q courses, and second language through elementary level 2.
+In addition to the Common Curriculum requirements, students must take a course in U.S. History (HIST 1501 or 1502) and PSYC 1100. - Complete a SUBJECT AREA MAJOR in AMERICAN SIGN LANGUAGE consisting of a minimum of thirty-six (36) credits in courses at the 2000-level or above in the field of concentration.
 A minimum of twenty-four (24) credits in American Sign Language and up to twelve (12) related credits.
 Up to six (6) credits in 1000-level courses may be included with prior consent of the faculty advisor.